M.S. Nutrition, Dietetics and Sensory Sciences

-3) Upon acceptance to the MS program, send an email to email@example.com to request application instructions to the DPD Completion Option program.
+- Upon acceptance to the MS program, send an email to email@example.com to request application instructions to the non-degree DPD Completion Option program.

 - If not already completed, take Biology, Human Anatomy & Physiology I and II, Chemistry I and II, and Organic Chemistry along with other undergraduate FNDH courses for the DPD Completion Option while concurrently taking graduate level courses for MS. A grade of at least B is required in each DPD science and professional course.

-5) Apply to DPD the semester immediately following completion of the science classes listed above, as well as FNDH 130, FNDH 132, FNDH 340, and FNDH 400 (or the equivalent).
+- Apply to DPD the semester immediately following completion of the science classes listed above, as well as FNDH 130, FNDH 132, FNDH 340, and FNDH 400.

-6) Once all undergraduate and graduate level requirements have been met, the MS will be granted and DPD Verification Statement issued.
+- When all undergraduate and graduate level requirements have been met, the MS will be granted and DPD Verification Statement will be issued.

-NOTE: DPD Verification Statement will not be issued until the MS is granted, despite completing all the DPD requirements.
+NOTE: DPD Verification Statement will not be issued until the MS is granted.